inkandfeet/inkshop/README.md

 Fast.
 Without all the bulk of tracking software, your site renders _fast_.
 On mobile and desktop.

+Compliant.
+Inkshop does things the right way, and so you'll automatically comply with current - and future - privacy regulation.

 ## Current status:

 [![TravisCI](https://travis-ci.org/inkandfeet/inkshop.svg?branch=master)](https://travis-ci.org/inkandfeet/inkshop)

 I'm bootstrapping this project on my own site, [Ink and Feet](https://inkandfeet.com).
-It's currently running my mailing list (but not my site), but unless you're a professional programmer or super risk tolerant, I wouldn't advise you move your list over to it just yet.
+It's currently running my mailing list (but not my site).
+However, unless you're a professional programmer or super risk tolerant, I wouldn't advise you move your list over to it just yet.
 It's been two weeks.
 Give it a month or two. :)

 You can read more about the decision to move to inkshop in [this open letter.]()